yue/yue/docs/guides/js/getting_started.md

 const gui = require('gui')

 if (!process.versions.yode) {
-  gui.messageLoop.run()  // block until gui.messageLoop.quit() is called
+  gui.MessageLoop.run()  // block until gui.MessageLoop.quit() is called
   process.exit(0)
 }
 ```

-To quit the message loop, you can call the `messageLoop.quit()` API, which
+To quit the message loop, you can call the `MessageLoop.quit()` API, which
-would break the blocking `messageLoop.run()` call and continue the script,
+would break the blocking `MessageLoop.run()` call and continue the script,
 usually you should exit the process after that.

 Note that this hack does not work perfectly, you should never use it in